Learn to Read Medical Chinese

 Nicolaas Herman Oving will send you documents to study.
 He will tell you which characters to study in the book Chinese Medical Characters.
 You will learn to read and write a couple of characters each week.
 Nicolaas will show you how to use the internet to learn how to pronounce them.

 The quizzes, tests, and final exam are to check your knowledge of the characters studied and the exam includes a short essay.
 Writing the quizzes and tests and passing the exam is a prerequisite for continuing to Block B and C.

 Studyload and Credits (CEU/ CPD/PDA’s)

 To get the maximum out of this course, you will need to study an hour a day.
 The course (Block A) qualifies for 100 NCCAOM PDA Points (but: see updates) and has been approved by the California Acupuncture Board as well.
 The hundred points are divided over ten certificates each worth ten points (as per NCCAOM administrative rules).
 You have to write all the quizzes, pass all the tests and the final exam to earn those credits.
 Grading is based on 1. participation 2. test average and 3. final exam.
 75% is the minimum requirement.
 The duration of the course (Block A) is five-six months.

 update: If you need the NCCAOM credits, we might have to ask you for an additional fee to cover the costs that the NCCAOM asks from us for registration.
 Please let us know so that we can find a solution.

 You are required to study Chinese Medical Characters, Volume One: Basic Vocabulary (Paradigm Publications, 2003).
 You can begin to study Chinese Medical Chinese, Grammar and Vocabulary (Paradigm Publications, 2002).
 Nicolaas will provide extra study materials in the form of pdf documents and study assignments per email.
 A Practical Dictionary of Chinese Medicine is strongly recommended.

-2020: A new Block A session will start mid January 2020; a specific date will be set when class registrations are complete.
+2020: A new Block A session will start in October 2020; a specific date will be set when class registrations are complete.